 A skip level review provides a forum for a team to discuss the performance of their team lead with the boss of that lead, and together they collate the improvements that they would like their leader to make.
-The template for the document that is shared between the team and their leader, and that fully explains the process, can be found here.
-Skip levels happen ninety days after the completion of the last skip level follow up meeting for the team in question.

 At the beginning of the last month of the quarter the management team meets weekly for the month to review and complete the following;

 - Rockefeller habits survey results are tabulated and used to identify up to three potential improvements.

 - Employee survey results are tabulated and used to identify up to three potential improvements.

 - Market map is brought up to date and used to identify up to three potential opportunities to leverage and, or, threats to be mitigated.

 - Strategic swimlane completion of the deliverable for the current quarter (the theme for the quarter) , and the deliverable for the coming quarter(s), are reviewed and any epics required to close the current and future deliverables are identified.

 - Functional accountability chart metrics that did not achieve their targets, or those that did and we believe we can improve further, are used to enumerate up to three potential improvements.